-The Town Council pays monthly fees to C&W Services Township Pte Ltd and incurs manpower and related costs such as Town Councillors' allowances and staff costs as disclosed in Note 23.
+The Town Council paid monthly fees to C&W Services Township Pte Ltd in prior financial year and incurred manpower and related costs such as Town Councillors' allowances and staff costs as disclosed in Note 23.

 The General Manager and Deputy General Manager employed directly by the Town Council are key management personnel of the Town Council.